 Code enforcers, avert your eyes.
 The next step was caulking the seam where the deck frame meets the house.
 You don’t want any water getting between the deck and the house.
 It’s a recipe for a rotting disaster.
 Our caulking step isn’t really the right way to do it.
 You really should install flashing.
 We took a shortcut since we have a big overhang with gutters so there shouldn’t be too much splash back when it rains.

-Finally, it was deck board installation time for Colby while I started painting the door green (it’s Benjamin Moore’s Home on the Range).
-When it comes to attaching deck boards in general, start on the outside edge and work towards the house.
+Finally, it was deck board installation time for Colby I started painting the door green (it’s Benjamin Moore’s Home on the Range).
+When attaching deck boards in general, start on the outside edge and work towards the house.
 That way the narrowest board will be tucked up against the house instead of the outside edge of your deck.
 Board by board, Colby screwed them into the joists.

 And by noontime, we had a green door and a new 4′ x 10′ back stoop.